-If you mount your Ring Video Doorbell Pro on cladding, a Wedge Kit will properly angle your Ring Doorbell.
+If you mount your Ring Video Doorbell Pro on cladding, a Wedge Kit will properly angle your Ring Video Doorbell Pro.

 Dealing with stairs

-The solution in this case is to once again use a Wedge Kit to lower the angle of your Ring Doorbell.
+The solution in this case is to once again use a Wedge Kit to lower the angle of your Ring Video Doorbell Pro.

 Please note that you can paint your Wedge Kit to match your house colour.